 Conducting preclinical testing is a lengthy, time-consuming and expensive process.
 The length of time may vary substantially according to the type, complexity and novelty of the program, and often can be several years or more per program.
 Delays associated with programs for which we are directly conducting preclinical studies may cause us to incur additional operating expenses.
-Moreover, we may be affected by delays or decisions to discontinue development associated with the studies of certain programs that are the responsibility of Sanofi or our potential future partners over which we have no control.
-For example, AstraZeneca has informed us that, for reasons unrelated to RMC-4630, they have made a strategic decision not to move forward with a clinical combination study incorporating RMC-4630.
+Moreover, we may be affected by delays associated with the studies of certain programs that are the responsibility of Sanofi or our potential future partners over which we have no control.
 The commencement and rate of completion of preclinical studies and clinical trials for a product candidate may be delayed by many factors, including, for example:

-- inability to generate sufficient preclinical or other in vivo or in vitro data to support the initiation of clinical studies; - delays in reaching a consensus with regulatory agencies on study design and obtaining regulatory authorization to commence clinical trials; - obtaining sufficient quantities of starting materials, intermediate materials and our product candidates for use in preclinical studies and clinical trials from third-party suppliers on a timely basis; and - delays due to the COVID-19 pandemic, including the introduction of remote work policies, or reduced workforce resulting from illness, or delays at our third-party contract research organizations throughout the world, due to similar restrictions imposed by governments or reduced workforce resulting from illness.
+- inability to generate sufficient preclinical or other in vivo or in vitro data to support the initiation of clinical studies; - delays in reaching a consensus with regulatory agencies on study design and obtaining regulatory authorization to commence clinical trials; - obtaining sufficient quantities of starting materials, intermediate materials and our product candidates for use in preclinical studies and clinical trials from third-party suppliers on a timely basis; and - delays due to the COVID-19 pandemic, including the implementation of a temporary work from home policy following the California state order for all residents to remain at home, except as needed for essential activities, or reduced workforce resulting from illness, or delays at our third-party contract research organizations throughout the world, due to similar restrictions imposed by governments or reduced workforce resulting from illness.

 Moreover, even if clinical trials do begin for our preclinical programs, our development efforts may not be successful, and clinical trials that we conduct or that third parties conduct on our behalf may not demonstrate sufficient safety or efficacy to obtain the requisite regulatory approvals for any product candidates we develop.
-Even if we obtain positive results from preclinical studies or initial clinical trials, we may not achieve the same success in future trials.
+Even if we obtain positive results from preclinical studies or initial clinical trials, we may not achieve the same success in future trials